jagterberg/jagterberg.github.io/index.md

 advised by Professor [Carey Priebe](https://www.ams.jhu.edu/~priebe/).
 I am broadly interested in the analysis of algorithms and statistical models for networks and structured matrix and tensor data.
 You can read about some of my research [here](https://engineering.jhu.edu/ams/news/joshua-agterberg-best-presentation-nonparametric-statistics/) or on my research page
 [here](/pages/research.html).
-My PhD research was supported through the [Counselman Fellowship](https://engineering.jhu.edu/ams/fellowship-information/) and the [MINDS Fellowship](https://www.minds.jhu.edu/people/#tripods-fellows), and I while at Johns Hopkins I was an [AMS Teaching Fellow](https://engineering.jhu.edu/ams/teaching-fellows-program/).
+My PhD research was supported through the [Counselman Fellowship](https://engineering.jhu.edu/ams/fellowship-information/) and the [MINDS Fellowship](https://www.minds.jhu.edu/people/#tripods-fellows), and while at Johns Hopkins I was an [AMS Teaching Fellow](https://engineering.jhu.edu/ams/teaching-fellows-program/).

 I graduated from the University of Wisconsin-Madison in 2017 with my Bachelor of Business Administration in actuarial science and mathematics.
 While there, I was fortunate to be advised by [Margie Rosenberg](https://bus.wisc.edu/faculty/marjorie-rosenberg).